-The FRED S. BAILEY INTERNATIONAL SERVICE TRAVEL SCHOLARSHIP FOR CAUSE-DRIVEN LEADERS offers scholarships of $600-1800 dollars for travel to University of Illinois undergraduate and Master's level graduate students leading international service projects who plan to travel within the specified period.
+The FRED S. BAILEY INTERNATIONAL SERVICE TRAVEL SCHOLARSHIP FOR CAUSE-DRIVEN LEADERS offers scholarships of $600-1800 dollars to University of Illinois undergraduate and Master's level graduate students leading international service projects who plan to travel within the specified period.

-The Fred S. Bailey International Travel Scholarship program will fund up to 75% of the total cost of international travel with a service component.
-Awards range from $600–$1800, depending on duration of study and associated costs (price of air travel to/from country, length of stay, etc.) For more information on maximum allowable funding for specific countries, click the link: Maximum Funding Allocation, by country
+The Fred S. Bailey International Travel Scholarship offers awards ranging from $600–$1800, based on the associated costs of travel (price of air travel to/from country, length of stay, etc.) For more information on maximum allowable funding for specific countries, click the link: Maximum Funding Allocation, by country

 - Student must be enrolled as an undergraduate student or a master's level graduate student in good standing at the University of Illinois – Urbana Champaign campus during the current or previous academic semester.
 Student need not be enrolled in classes at the time of travel but must be working towards a degree at UIUC.
 Students who will have completed their degree requirements by the departure date of travel are not eligible to apply.

 - Minimum length of trip to be considered is 10 days.

 - Students interested in receiving scholarship support in recognition of travel related service must apply within the specified application periods.

-- Students must apply for funding for a specific international service trip but may submit more than one application for different opportunities.
+- Students must apply for funding related to a specific international service trip but may submit more than one application for different opportunities.

-- Students may only receive one international service travel scholarship while enrolled as an undergraduate at UIUC.
+- Students may only receive one international service travel scholarship while enrolled at UIUC.